 The beautiful changing leaves of fall can help capture students’ attention and make them excited to engage in meaningful math activities.
-I initially created these fun math STEAM activities for early elementary students, but I've tweaked my printable lesson plan so it works in grades 1–6.
+I initially created these fun fall math STEAM activities for early elementary students, but I've tweaked my printable lesson plan so it works in grades 1–6.

 With these STEAM activities, elementary students will engage in topics related to life science, measurement and data skills in math, and using artistic representations examine and analyze data.

 Download a FREE Fall-Inspired STEAM Math Lesson for elementary students!

 STEAM activities for elementary students connect with many areas of the curriculum.
 Here are some of the connections you can use for this lesson.

 Within the life sciences, students are learning about the different parts of plants: roots, stems, leaves, flowers, and fruit.
 They are learning about the functions of these structures.